 Our Tāwari Honey also sat up alongside our Mānuka Honey by winning Gold at the London Honey Awards.

 Tāwari is a creamy light honey with hints of butterscotch and sometimes liquorice – stunning!
 This honey is rare, coming from groves of the Tāwari tree deep within our vast indigenous forest, Te Urewera.

-Our Tāwari Honey was a finalist in the 10th Black Jar International Honey Tasting Contest for the World’s Best Tasting Honey, held in Asheville, USA, also won Gold at the NZ Outstanding Food Producers Awards.
-In this competition, the judges’ found our Tāwari Honey to have a ‘caramel floral note, a sweetness that is balanced, a richness to the flavour’.
+Our Tāwari Honey has been recognised before on the international stage.
+It was a finalist in the 10th Black Jar International Honey Tasting Contest for the World’s Best Tasting Honey, held in Asheville, USA, in 2021, and also won Gold at the NZ Outstanding Food Producers Awards.
+In this competition, the judges found our Tāwari Honey to have a ‘caramel floral note, a sweetness that is balanced, a richness to the flavour’.

 Our Rewarewa Honey won Silver at the London Honey Awards.
-Now this was a bit of a surprise for us because this year it also won Grand First Prize in the 10th Black Jar International Honey Tasting Contest held in Asheville, USA.
-This win places the mantle of the Best Tasting Honey in the World on our Rewarewa Honey, which we proudly bear for 2021-22.
+Now this was a bit of a surprise for us because in 2021 it also won Grand First Prize in the 10th Black Jar International Honey Tasting Contest held in Asheville, USA.
+This win places the mantle of the Best Tasting Honey in the World on our Rewarewa Honey, which we proudly bore for 2021-22.

 Our Rewarewa Honey also won Silver Medals in the NZ Outstanding Food Producers Awards in 2021, with judges commenting that it has a ‘depth of flavour, intense and floral’.

 Our Rewarewa Honey is produced from the stunning indigenous honeysuckle tree from the pristine forests of Te Urewera.
 It packs a punch of beneficial properties, with a deep colour and a rich, full flavour, that we know now tops the world for taste.